phoenixthrush/AniWorld-Downloader/README.md

   - [x] MacOS
   - [x] Linux
 - [x] Fix season episode count.
+- [ ] Add an option for Syncplay room passwords.
+- [ ] Fix yt-dlp progress bar on Windows
 - [ ] Fix empty output when the selected language is unavailable.
-- [ ] Add an option for Syncplay room passwords.
 - [ ] Fix Aniskip for seasons other than the first.
 - [ ] Support Doodstream.